 B.S. in Civil Engineering

-The civil engineering program prepares graduates to design, construct and preserve civil infrastructure systems.
+The Bachelor of Science in Civil Engineering degree prepares graduates to design, construct and preserve civil infrastructure systems.
 This can include roads and bridges, buildings, water-distribution systems, sanitation systems, energy systems, seaports and airports — all for improving the quality of human life through sustainable and resilient development while protecting the environment.

 Tracks of study